StefanCalin-Dan/GraphDrawer/README.md

 # GraphDrawer
- An app that lets you draw graphs written in C++, GUI made using QT.
+ An app that lets you draw graphs.
+Written in C++, GUI made using QT.